15 Years at XING: Reflections and a Farewell

 XING decided to relocate and kept the new building a secret for a long time.
 In 2020, they announced that they had found a new location: the former Unilever building in HafenCity.
 Everyone was stunned.
 This building is one of the largest and most architecturally interesting in HafenCity.
 It has the capacity to accommodate around 4,000 people, while we already had 2,000 employees at that time.

-Petra von Strombeck was appointed CEO in late May, unaware that she would soon enter the “poor dog” phase of the business cycle.
+Petra von Strombeck was appointed CEO in late May, unaware that she would soon enter the last product phase of the business cycle.

 The beginning of the year was especially hard for me when I developed an eye condition that damaged my retina and caused fluid to accumulate in my eye.
-This was likely related to the stress I experienced in 2019 and the changes within my team.
-The condition is colloquially known as “manager sickness” because it mostly affects men in their 40s who are under high stress.
-I was very sensitive to light for a few months and couldn’t tolerate bright office lighting.
-Although my condition improved, I was left with permanent retinal damage that distorts my vision.
+I suspect stress played a role.
+For a few months I was very sensitive to light and couldn’t tolerate bright office lighting.
+Although the condition improved, I was left with some lasting visual distortion.

-COVID-19 hit in March, and we were all sent home.
-The IT team had to work overtime to transform New Work SE into a remote company.
-They installed VPNs, implemented chat solutions, and introduced a remote meeting structure.
-It was the worst possible time, as we had a brand new building waiting for renovation and opening, but no one was allowed to go to the office due to lockdowns.
+COVID‑19 hit in March, and we were all sent home.
+The IT team worked intensely to support remote work—setting up VPNs, collaboration tools, and a remote meeting structure.
+It was an especially challenging moment, with a brand‑new building awaiting renovation and opening while offices were closed due to lockdowns.

 The pandemic affected the company, causing its stock price to decline to €260, and the first layoff occurred in Q4 2020.